-The Perfect Guide to Visit Melbourne Zoo in 2022
+The Perfect Guide to Visit Melbourne Zoo

 Melbourne Zoo is a prime attraction in the city of Melbourne.
 The zoo, spread over 22 hectares, is home to about 320 species of animals and over 72,000 plant species.
 Visitors can get a look at lions, elephants, gorillas, and other animals found exclusively in the Australian Bush.
 Read on to plan your visit to Melbourne Zoo.